standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 The Data Dictionary is a Microsoft csv file containing a simplified, flattened list of model `Elements` and value sets, extracted from the FHIR profiles.
 The spreadsheet has five tabs:

-* The _Key_ tab contains a key to the columns in the other tabs,
 * The _Profiles_ tab contains a list of the profiles, with descriptions, that are defined in the IG,
-* The _Data Elements_ tab contains a list of [**MustSupport**](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) defined in the IG, and required elements associated with those profiles,
+* The _Data Elements_ tab contains a list of profiles and elements, as defined in the IG [Content Profile](#content-profile-file)
-* The _Value Sets_ tab contains a list of value sets defined as part of the IG, and their descriptions,
+* The _Value Sets_ tab contains a list of value sets associated with the profiles and data elements , and their descriptions,
 * The _Value Set Details_ tab contains a list of the codes and/or implicit definitions in those value sets.

 The Data Dictionary can be useful both to clinicians and implementers who don't need the structural details of the FHIR profiles, but want the contents in list form.
 For many reviewers and contributors, this can be an easy-to-use format to facilitate discussion and feedback.